 by Japanese investors to buy higher-yielding assets abroad,

 JPMorgan analysts wrote in a client report that they had

 re-initiated a basket of yen shorts and were recommending the

 Australian dollar and Brazilian real as carry trades against the

-> yen after the BOJ announced its stimulus plan.
+yen after the BOJ announced its aggressive stimulus plan.

-> , its highest since July 2008, before the collapse of
+, its highest since July 2008, before the collapse of